msaadeghii/av-dkf/README.md

 > [1] A. Golmakani, M. Sadeghi, and R. Serizel, [Audio-visual Speech Enhancement with a Deep Kalman Filter Generative Model](https://arxiv.org/abs/2211.00988), in IEEE International Conference on Acoustics Speech and Signal Processing (ICASSP), June 2023.

-We have largely used the [DVAE repository](https://github.com/XiaoyuBIE1994/DVAE) to write these codes.
+We have used the [DVAE repository](https://github.com/XiaoyuBIE1994/DVAE) to write these codes.

 ## Table of contents